Financial Assistance

 Wilma Torney Fund

-The Wilma Torney Fund is available to assist in the area of learning and development.
+The Wilma Torney Fund is available to assist in learning and development.

 An annual award is made to assist a Trainer to attend a specialised event or training to provide a resource to assist Trainers or to support the delivery of training in an area of need.